Brady Kevin Anderson

 Of all the retired players to have hit more than 50 home runs in a season, Anderson finished his career with the fewest total home runs, with 210.

-In 2011, Anderson was a Special Assistant to EVP of Baseball Operations for the Orioles.
+In 2011, Anderson was a Special Assistant to the Executive Vice-President of Baseball Operations for the Orioles.
 In 2013 he was Vice President, Baseball Operations for the O's.

 Brady Anderson is one of three major league baseball players to guest on TV's "Sabrina the Teenage Witch."